What's a Lifetime Mortgage?

 This type can be a good option if you have a regular income and want to keep the final repayment in check.

-These are designed for homeowners with certain health conditions or lifestyle factors, as a lower life expectancy could allow for borrowing more money or securing a lower interest rate than standard lifetime mortgages would cater for.
+Finally, there is the enhanced or ‘ill-health’ lifetime mortgage, which is designed for homeowners with certain health conditions or lifestyle factors, as a lower life expectancy could allow for borrowing more money or securing a lower interest rate than standard lifetime mortgages would cater for.

-It’s important to remember that the suitability of these options depends on your personal circumstances, and you should always seek independent advice before making a decision.
+It is important to remember that the suitability of these options depends on your personal circumstances, and you should always seek independent advice before making a decision.

 Lifetime mortgage interest rates are key factors in calculating loan costs over time and may vary among different lenders and mortgage types.